-The available compensation current can be increased through parallel operation of several ecosine active sync devices.
-In doing so, the current signal from the external current transformers is looped through all the ecosine active sync devices in accordance with the following schematic.
+The available compensation current can be increased through parallel operation of several Ecosine Active Sync devices.
+In doing so, the current signal from the external current transformers is looped through all the Ecosine Active Sync devices in accordance with the following schematic.

-For more than 2 ecosine active sync power module in parallel connection, the current transformers must be installed on load side.
+For more than 2 Ecosine Active Sync power modules in parallel connection, the current transformers must be installed on load side.
 For installation on mains side, the usage of the sync module is mandatory.